xuankimtran/docs-1/pages/katalon-studio/docs/test-case-management-with-tags.md

 description:
 ---
-**Easily manipulate tag properties for better test case management**

-- Utilize existing tag values, separate tag tokens by comma or semicolon
--  View all tags in the project
-- Easily append existing tags to test case without typo mistakes

-**Append & manage tags**
+To manage test cases better in Katalon Studio, you can manipulate tag properties by utilizing the existing tag values.
+You can also view all tags in the project and save your time by appending existing tags to test cases.

+This document shows you how to append and manage tags, search for test cases with multiple tags, and execute test cases with certain tags in console mode.

+## Append and Manage Tags

+To append and manage tags, do as follows:

+1. Open your desired test case.
+2. Switch to the **Properties** tab.
+In this tab, you can find detailed information of a test case, including all tags.
-Open a test case > Properties > input tag values; separate them by colon or semi-colon if applicable.
+3. Input your tag values, separate them by commas or semi-colons.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/test-case-management-with-tags/Tags_3.png)